 Manual Approach To Budget Planning.

-If you’d rather go down the manual approach then you need to know (and understand) some important metrics within your business.
+If you’d rather go down the manual approach to work our what your PPC cost will be, then you need to know (and understand) some important metrics within your business.

 - How much is a customer worth to you?